wbilly1012/Will-Fire/README.md

 # WillFire

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.7.
+Easy task management board, with drag and drop features from beginning, in progress and done.

 ## Development server